Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Telesales Agent
+Entry / Progression - Telesales Agent

 This can be an entry level job so telesales agents do not necessarily need a particular qualification, but any experience of sales, retail and customer service will give you an advantage.